comp500/Curseforge-Userscripts/README.md

 # Curseforge Userscripts
 Some useful userscripts for curseforge.com.
 Feel free to PR or create issues for features you want added.
 They work well with [Curse Dark by its_meow](https://itsmeow.dev/cursedark/).
+If you want your own userscript to be listed here, submit an issue!

 ## Install
 To install these userscripts, you will need a supported userscript manager for your browser.
 I highly recommend Tampermonkey, which is available for all popular browsers: